 Spelling is taught weekly within a dedicated session and each week, children take home a spelling list to learn which reflects their current learning in school.
 Spelling is also addressed within the marking of children’s extended writing.
 Spelling progress is monitored during weekly spelling tests.

 Grammar and Punctuation

-Click here to see examples of sentence types and connectives.
+Click here to see examples of sentence types and conjunctions.

-Click here to see some definitions for basic grammar and the way we use red, blue and green connectives to aid our writing.
+Click here to see a basic grammar glossary and the way we use red, blue and green conjunctions within our writing.

 Phonics and Reading

 Throughout Reception and Key Stage 1, Phonics is taught, every day, in discrete, 30 minute sessions at 9am.
 It is also a focus throughout the school day and children are encouraged to apply their phonic knowledge at every available opportunity.
 At Christ Church we teach systematic, synthetic phonics through Bug Club Phonics, which is a Government approved phonic scheme.
 The children are allocated books from the Bug Club scheme of books which are matched to Bug Club Phonics and their developing phonic knowledge.
 The children’s phonic knowledge is tracked from Reception and throughout Key Stage 1 using phonics tracker.